algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

   - Launch child processes.
   - Launch commands from shell.
 - The explorer can be deployed to a website.
 The explorer website has limited functionalities, compared to the desktop version.
-- The explorer will be distributed:
-  - As standalone installers.
-  - Via package managers: Winget for Windows, Homebrew for macOS and Snapcraft for Linux.
+- The explorer will be distributed via package managers: Winget for Windows, Homebrew for macOS and Snapcraft for Linux.
-- (Nice to have) the explorer should support self-update.
+- The user should be notified when a new version is available.
+(Nice to have) self auto update is supported.

+## Out of scope

+- ARM Linux isn't supported.

 ## Options

 ### Option 1 - Electron

 [Electron](https://www.electronjs.org/) is a framework for creating native applications with web technologies like JavaScript, HTML, and CSS.
 It allows developers to build cross-platform desktop apps using their existing web development skills.

+**Pros**

 - Electron is a mature framework with a large community and a lot of resources available.
 - It supports all intended operations for the local dev UI MVP via [icpMain](https://www.electronjs.org/docs/latest/api/ipc-main) to communicate asynchronously from the main process to renderer processes.